 All donors will receive True North Distinction, and be listed on our website.
-All gifts will also be recognized in materials published by the Montgomery County Community Foundation.
+All gifts will also be recognized in future materials published by the Montgomery County Community Foundation.

 If you have any questions regarding the fund or making a gift, please contact the Montgomery County Community Foundation at 765-362-1267 or the North Montgomery Central Office at 765-359-2112.

 (Select from the drop-down menu or type "NorthEd" for the North Montgomery Education Fund)